-Josue Castellon joined FCE as Assistant Director of Programs, College Success, in July 2015, having worked during the 2014-2015 academic year as an AmeriCorps Public Ally at FCE.
+Josue Castellon joined FCE as Associate Director of Programs, College Success, in July 2015, having worked during the 2014-2015 academic year as an AmeriCorps Public Ally at FCE.
 Josue is originally from Norwalk, CA located within the county of Los Angles, and graduated from University of California San Diego (UCSD) in 2013 with a Bachelor’s Degree in Ethnic Studies and a Double Minor in Critical Gender Studies and Chicano Studies.
 Josue has been working with college bound programs since 2009 through the UCSD TRiO Outreach Programs.
 It was through outreach work that he experienced firsthand the importance of education and advocacy and recognized the importance of family participation within their child’s education path.

 B. Michael McFarland is the director of development.
 Most recently, he served as development director for Trinity School in Menlo Park, institutionalizing a culture of philanthropy and facilitating a capital campaign to support construction of the new Learning Center.
 He has served in various development capacities for the Chicago Charter School Foundation, the Illinois Coalition for Immigrant and Refugee Rights, Voices for Illinois Children, Benedictine University, Louisville Youth Choir, and Walden Theatre.
 He holds a B.A. in Drama from the Catholic University of America and has performed with Kentucky Shakespeare Festival and Olney Theatre, as well as touring the US for two years with National Players Tours.
 Since 2015, he has served on the board of the Melanoma Coalition, which works to eradicate melanoma, today’s fastest-growing cancer.